fjj2544/ros_essay/README.md

 # ros_essay

-The course assignments I handed in were divided into two parts: papers and video presentations.
+The course assignments I handed in were divided into two parts: Paper material and video presentations.

+# Paper material

+## Paper

 The paper is described as follows:

-Among them, my course paper is `tpd_Demo.pdf`, which is a paper file in the form of $PDF$.
+Among them, my course paper is `Technical paper.pdf`, which is a paper file in the form of $PDF$.

 The `tpd_Demo.md` in the course paper folder is a paper file directly visible on $github$.

+## PPT

+The PPT file we first showed in the current directory is called `First display material.pptx`.

+## Summary of the AI Conference

+​	My participation impression file is `Impressions of the World Intelligence Conference.pdf`

+# video

 The demo video file is described as follows:

+## Single servo test

 File name: `One test.mp4`